A short insight into the artistic side of Andy Beck.

 Andy is almost totally self-taught with only an O level in Art as his formal training.
 He mostly uses watercolours at this time but soon hopes to return to some oil painting in his work when time allows.

 After completing the major undertaking of The Wainwrights in Colour I am now back to working on a variety of subjects and even an exciting new project or two.

-When ever possible Andy produces simple field sketches with watercolour notes, these are supplemented by photographs which help in the studio to provide extra details.
-Between the initial sketch and the finished final painting Andy tests out the colour, composition and lighting of an idea by completing a mid-stage sketch, these are the “sketches” that are for sale here on the website.
-Andy works in both oils and watercolours “certain subjects require the strength of colour and texture that can be achieved with oils whereas watercolours are more suited to the more delicate work.”
+When ever possible Andy produces simple field sketches with watercolour notes.
+These are supplemented by photographs which help in the studio to provide extra details.
+Between the initial sketch and the finished final painting Andy tests out the colour, composition and lighting of an idea.
+Completing a mid-stage sketch, these are the “sketches” that are for sale here on the website.
+Andy works in both oils and watercolours.
+“Certain subjects require the strength of colour and texture that can be achieved with oils.
+Watercolours are more suited to the more delicate work.”

-Pencil Sketches: These are normally produced quickly in the field to record a subject as a reminder or they are produced in the studio as an initial thumbnail for a full painting.
+Pencil Sketches: These are normally produced quickly in the field.
+Recording a subject as a reminder or they are produced in the studio as an initial thumbnail for a full painting.
 The idea is just use pencil sketches as basic notes.

 Watercolour Sketches: If time allows then this stage enables colour notes to be added to field work.
 No requirement for details, just a sketch to record the hue of the overall scene.

 Pen and Ink: This style is not a regular technique for me but it is a discipline which I enjoy.
 I have used this recently to try and understand the way Wainwright worked when he illustrated the Pictorial Guides.

 Watercolour Painting: This is my normal medium which I use almost all the time.
 I don’t claim to be the best artist but watercolour continues to be a learning curve for me.
 All of the work for The Wainwrights in Colour has been produced in watercolour.